-Berger’s professional experience includes work in mediation and arbitration.
-She has also served as general counsel of the board of the American Civil Liberties Union, as a board member of The Bridge, Inc., as chair of the First Department Screening Panel, and as a regular columnist for The National Law Journal.
-Berger has been a member of the American Law Institute and has served on a number of committees, including the New York Unified Court System ADR Advisory Committee and various New York City Bar Association committees.
+Berger’s professional experience includes work in litigation, mediation and arbitration.
+She has also, among other things, served as general counsel of the board of the American Civil Liberties Union, as a board member of The Bridge, Inc. and the Center for Ethics and the Rule of Law (CERL), as chair of the First Department Screening Panel, and as a regular columnist for The National Law Journal.
+Berger is an elected member of the American Law Institute and the American Bar Foundation Fellowship and has been a member of a number of committees of the New York City Bar Association and the New York State Bar Association, as well as the New York Unified Court System ADR Advisory Committee and the mediator advisory committees of the U.S. District Courts for the Southern and Eastern Districts of New York.
 She was a member of the board of advisers of the California Appellate Advocacy Institute, the advisory board of the ACLU Capital Punishment Project, and New York Lawyers Against the Death Penalty.
-Berger also received an American Bar Foundation Fellowship.

 Berger received her J.D. from Columbia Law School in 1973 and earned a B.A. from Harvard University in 1966.
 She served as a law clerk to Judge Wilfred Feinberg of the 2nd U.S. Circuit Court of Appeals from 1973 to 1974.